-In this brief, we’re focusing on indications that it might be time for you to consider moving away from Employer of Record services.
+Today, we’re focusing on indications that it might be time for you to consider moving away from EoR services.
 Here’s a list of three common drivers for graduation from EoR as your global employment landscape evolves.

 1. Headcount in country

-Employer of Record (EoR) is a quick to market, mitigated risk solution that has helped empower companies to tap into global talent.
-No doubt, the “arms race” in global expansion from the over two billion dollars of outside investment has placed companies like Deel, Remote, Rippling and others into the spotlight.
-They have world-class sales organizations and multi-million-dollar marketing budgets, all aimed at selling you on EoR.
+Employer of Record is a quick-to-market, mitigated risk solution that helps empower companies to tap into global talent.
+Undoubtedly, the “arms race” in global expansion from the over two billion dollars of outside investment has placed companies like Deel, Remote, Rippling, and others into the spotlight.
+They have world-class sales organizations and multi-million-dollar marketing budgets aimed at selling you on EoR.
 So, what happens when it goes well?
-Headcount can be a leading indicator that it’s time to consider an EoR transition—graduating away from EoR and moving to your own infrastructure.
-There’s a litany of reasons for this but let’s take the most obvious one to start.
+Additionally, headcount can be a leading indicator that it’s time to consider an EoR transition.
+There are many reasons for this, but let’s start with the most obvious one.
 Cost.
-If you’re paying $700 a month for 10 workers or more, the platform costs alone would likely be double of what you would expect to pay for your EoR to entity transition, from local payroll to benefits, book-keeping, and HR support.
+If you’re paying $700 monthly for ten workers or more, the platform costs alone would likely be double what you expect for your EoR to entity transition from local payroll to benefits, bookkeeping, and HR support.

 2. Types of hires on EoR

-Permanent establishment (PE) risk comes from both employment engagement and revenue recognition.
-If you’re hiring loads of revenue-generating people, or if you are recognizing revenue in a country where your company utilizes an EoR provider, you may be operating under a PE risk.
+Permanent establishment (PE) risk comes from employment engagement and revenue recognition.
+If you’re hiring loads of revenue-generating people or recognizing revenue in a country where your company utilizes an EoR provider, you may be operating under a PE risk.
 The remedy for PE risk is infrastructure.
 This takes planning and time.
 Consider the timeline for the EoR to entity transition: setting up a bank account, registering your own legal entity, finding a local payroll provider, aligning benefits, and transitioning employees to your newly found entity.
-This process in some countries can take up to a year or more, depending on external influences.
+This process can take up to a year or more in some countries, depending on external influences.

 3. M&A

-Contact Us today to speak with one of our EoR experts and find out more about Employer of Record services .
+Contact Us today to speak with one of our EoR experts and learn more about Employer of Record services.